schitresh/computer_science/operating_system/11_memory_management.md

 - Typically allocated at boot time and remains dedicated to a process till it terminates or releases
 - Advantages
   - Simple and easy to implement
-  - Minimum memory can be ensured for each proces
+  - Minimum memory can be ensured for each process
   - Prevents processes from interfering into each other's memory space
 - Disadvantages
   - Internal fragmentation (memory in partition remains unused)